-However, most of us spend our lives chained to judgement’s shadow in a reactive state.
+However, most of us spend our lives chained to judgment’s shadow in a reactive state.
 Chronic reactivity, or being repelled by what we experience, can be a kind of prison.
 Often we judge in the form of pity, in this case, pity being defined as “empathy” from the castle of superiority.
 “I feel sorry for people like that,” isn’t a helpful, genuine, or constructive emotion or statement.
 Only genuine inner reflection can reveal just how pernicious these statements really are in your life.
 For many of us, pity asks nothing of us.

 Thus, as you can see, acting ethically often involves less focus on the results of our actions, and more focus on their deep, personal, and sometimes subconscious motivations and intentions.

 Compassion and judgment can also be directed at the self.
 For many of us, self-judgment is more debilitating than our constant judging of others.
 In this case, if the judgment is constructive, it won’t appear with constant repetition or malice, which is usually the case.
 Harmful self-judgment sounds something like this: I’m so stupid, why do I always mess up when it matters?
 Or I’m so old and ugly, why bother anymore.

 Healthy self-judgment always has a sense of humor and helps us find clarity in what we want out of life.
 It helps us clarify what we expect from ourselves.
 Healthy self-judgment compares ourselves to others rarely and only in order to learn skills about how to live, never to inflict pain.
 Often we can tell what kind of judgment we are engaged in by how our body feels.
 If we feel tense, contracted, like a knot, we are probably cutting ourselves or others down.
 If we feel light, spacious, humorous, and gentle we are most likely living skillfully, reacting consciously, rather than trapped in unconscious, unhelpful patterns of judgment.

 Judgments = Prison of the Heart & Mind